Alternative and Non-Medication Treatments in hEDS

 Gentle techniques are generally preferred due to skin fragility, easy bruising, and joint instability.
 Deep tissue or aggressive manipulation may increase the risk of bruising, joint irritation, or subluxation in susceptible individuals.
 Massage is often most helpful when combined with stabilization-focused physical therapy rather than used alone.

-For some patients, massage represents one of the most consistently helpful symptom-relief tools, even if benefits are temporary.
+For some patients, massage represents one of the most consistently helpful short-term symptom-relief tools.

 Acupuncture and Dry Needling